-PIN DESCRIPTION
+PIN DESCRIPTIONS

-Figures 1 through 6 illustrate the three 40-pin configurations (bonding options) available in the SIO.
-The constraints of a 40-pin package make it impossible to bring out the Receive Clock ($\overline{\text{RxC}}$), Transmit Clock ($\overline{\text{TxC}}$), Data Terminal Ready ($\overline{\text{DTR}}$) and Sync ($\overline{\text{SYNC}}$) signals for both channels.
-Therefore, either Channel B lacks a signal or two signals are bonded together:
+Figures 1 through 6 illustrate the three pin configurations (bonding options) available in the SIO.
+The constraints of a 40-pin package make it impossible to bring out the Receive Clock (RxC), Transmitt Clock (TxC), Data Terminal Ready (DTR) and Sync (SYNC) signals for both channels.
+Therefore, either Channel B lacks a signal or two signals are bonded together in the three bonding options offered:

-- Z80 SIO/2 lacks SYNCB
+- Z80 SIO-2 lacks SYNCB

-- Z80 SIO/1 lacks DTRB
+- Z80 SIO-1 lacks DTRB

-- Z80 SIO/0 has all four signals, but TxCB and RxCB are bonded together
+- Z80 SIO-0 as a four signal, but TxCB and RxCB are bonded together